Updated: 3/17/2020 | March 17th, 2020

 They’re the product of over over ten years of backpacking the world and are chock-full of insider tips, budget suggestions, itineraries, and much, much more!

 Next, check out this comprehensive step-by-step guide to planning a trip.
-It will walk you through all my best tips on planning a trip so you can be ready to go the second we’re allowed to travel again.
+It will walk you through all my best tips on planning a trip so you can plan with confidence and ensure nothing is missed or forgotten!

 Being at home can lead to a lot of boredom but I’ve always found trip planning — even for places I never end up going — a great mental escape that helps me pass the time and occupy my mind.